ohiofi/ohiofi.github.io/_posts/2025-08-01-kokosing-gap-trail.md

   - trails
 ---

-This post is the first in a series about Ohio bike trails
+Part of a series about [Ohio bike trails](https://ohiofi.com/tag/?name=ohio_bike_trails)

 In August, 2025 my father-in-law and I biked the [Kokosing Gap Trail](http://kokosinggaptrail.org) from Mount Vernon, Ohio to Danville, Ohio and back.

 The full trip is 26.39 miles with an elevation gain of 182 ft.
 This is an Out-and-Back trail.
-Parking is located in Mount Vernon near the intersection of Mt Vernon Ave Ext and Lower Gambier Road: [https://maps.app.goo.gl/VhzWiJDJiDw4hYf19?g_st=ic](https://maps.app.goo.gl/VhzWiJDJiDw4hYf19?g_st=ic)
+Parking is located in Mount Vernon near the intersection of Mt Vernon Ave Ext and Lower Gambier Road: [https://maps.app.goo.gl/VhzWiJDJiDw4hYf19](https://maps.app.goo.gl/VhzWiJDJiDw4hYf19)
 <p>
 <img src="/assets/kokosingGapTrailMap.jpeg" alt="Map of the Kokosing Gap trail with Mt.
 Vernon, Howard, and Danville, Ohio labeled">
 <img src="/assets/kokosingGapElevation.jpeg" alt="Graph of elevation changes on the Kokosing Gap trail">